Free Apps

 Compatibility: Linux only Status: updated 01 Dec 2025

-Binary Markdown Killer does two things: (1) it strips out all binary (word-processing) characters from a Markdown file, converting them to their 7-bit ASCII counterparts and (2) it converts Markdown into HTML 3.2.
+Binary Markdown Killer has one primary job: it strips out all binary (word-processing) characters from a Markdown file, converting them to their 7-bit ASCII counterparts.
+This is its core purpose.

 The resulting HTML is available in its own Text Area window.
 Optionally, you can copy the rendered 7-bit ASCII text (sans HTML tags) from the [Preview] tab.

-License: Blue Oak License htmlApp: Binary Markdown Killer
+License: Blue Oak License↗ htmlApp: Binary Markdown Killer

 Compatibility: All platforms Status: Last update 20 Sept 2025